 Does Hollywood Care About The Fans?
-June 25, 2014by Brian Drew , Filed under: CBS/Paramount,ST: Into Darkness Sequel,Star Trek Into Darkness,Trek Franchise , trackback
+June 25, 2014by Brian Drew , Filed under: CBS/Paramount,Star Trek Beyond,Star Trek Into Darkness,Trek Franchise , trackback

 A new article from Forbes is sparking some debate on how much Hollywood studios value franchise fans, including Star Trek fans.
 The article even caught the interest of Star Trek writer/producer (and soon to be director) Roberto Orci, who was mentioned in it.
 More below.